Buying and Selling FAQs in Utah

 I just bought a car from a private seller.
 How do I get a temporary permit?

 Just go to a DMV with your title, proof of insurance, and photo identification.
-The permit is valid for 15 days, and costs $6.
+The permit is valid during the time it takes to title and register your vehicle, and costs $6.

 I'm having all sorts of problems with my new car.
 Where I can find out more about Utah's Lemon Law?